1996 Kerala Legislative Assembly election

+It is only the second instance in Kerala that the chief ministerial candidate of a major party lost in an election (In 1965, R. Sankar, former Congress Chief Minister lost from the Attingal constituency.
+However, in that election, no party was able to form a government).

-On 20 May 1996, the 14 member cabinet of Left Democratic Front led by E. K. Nayanar sworn in.
+On 20 May 1996, a 14 member cabinet of Left Democratic Front led by former Chief Minister E. K. Nayanar was sworn in.
 Nayanar was not an elected member of the assembly at that time, and was later elected from Thalassery Constituency.
+Nayanar subsequently went on to become the longest serving Chief Minister of the state.